If you are wondering what are the different types of graphs and charts, their uses and names, this page summarizes them with examples and pictures.

 2. Bar Charts

 Bar charts represent categorical data with rectangular bars (to understand what is categorical data see categorical data examples).
-Bar graphs are among the most popular types of graphs and charts in economics, statistics, and marketing.
+Bar graphs are among the most popular types of graphs and charts in economics, statistics, marketing, and visualization in digital customer experience.
 They are commonly used to compare several categories of data.

 Each rectangular bar has length and height proportional to the values that they represent.